mbknor/mbknor-jackson-jsonSchema/README.md

 The project is also compiled using Java 8.
 This means that you also need to use Java 8.

+Artifacts for both Scala 2.10 and 2.11 is now available (Thanks to @bbyk for adding crossBuild functionality).

 Using Maven
 -----------------